 To send and receive money in bitcoin you need an “account number” and a “password”.

 In bitcoin we call these a

 public key and a

-However, this “account number” is annoyingly long (and difficult to type).
-So to make life easier we use a shortened version of this public key, and we call it our
+However, this “account number” is awkwardly long number.
+So to make life easier we create a condensed version of this public key, and we call it our

 And that’s the role of the private key, the public key, and the address.